stepmolotov/Gmail-Tagger/readme.md

 **Installation**

-To install the requirements, run the following command:
+To install the requirements in a new conda environment, run the following command:
 ```bash
 conda create -n gmail python=3.11
 conda activate gmail